ADHD Guide

 This template makes the path obvious for every project.
 Not just the ones your brain happens to click with.
 All of them.

-Enter one deadline — see working days remaining
+Reverse-engineer one deadline into working days remaining

 Built-in buffer time — because ADHD brains need it